yrsong15/CellSociety/doc/DESIGN.md

 + Letting Main have access to/interact with the majority of the classes to direct the flow of the simulation
 	+ Pros:
 		+ Readability -> the main logic of the program is created and called from one place
+		+ Central hub that oversees the entire program
 	+ Cons:
 		+ Main has access to the majority of the classes
 		+ Burdening Main with too many functionalities